-- Minimum 180-day license revocation if second offense occurred within 10 years of the first offense. - A work permit will be issued when half the revocation time has passed and reinstatement requirements have been met. - One year in jail and/or \$3,000 fine. - License plates are impounded.
+- Minimum one year license revocation if second offense occurred within 10 years of the first offense. - Enrollment in the Ignition Interlock Device Program is an option. - One year in jail and/or \$3,000 fine. - License plates are impounded.

 Third Offense